 Alcohol will affect both you and your partner.
 In fact, drinking any alcohol at all can reduce your fertility by half – and the more you drink, the less likely you are to conceive.
 One study showed that women who drank less than five units of alcohol a week (equal to five glasses of wine) were twice as likely to get pregnant within six-months compared to those who drank more.
 Research has also shown that drinking alcohol causes a decrease in sperm count, an increase in abnormal sperm and a lower proportion of motile sperm.
 Alcohol also inhibits the body’s absorption of nutrients such as zinc, which is one of the most important minerals for male fertility.
 Ideally, you should eliminate alcohol from your diets for at least three months before you start trying to conceive.
 Remember to think of your long-term goal here – a healthy baby.
-More information can be found in my book The Holistic IVF Diet Guide to Making Babies.
+More information can be found in my book Making Babies – The Holistic IVF Diet Guide

 There are strong links between smoking and infertility in women.
 It can even bring on an early menopause, which is a particularly important consideration for older women who may be trying to beat the clock.
 Smoking can decrease sperm count in men, making the sperm more sluggish, and it can increase the number of abnormal sperm.
 The effects on male fertility are increased with the number of cigarettes.